-If you finished the race in 2019 or 2020, you've automatically qualified.
+If you finished the race previously, you've automatically qualified.
 If your race result is for a different distance, don't hesitate to ask!

 We do reserve the right to cancel your registration (with a refund, of course) if we can't find evidence you've met the qualification standard.

 We're going to ask you to familiarize yourself with the course.
 Don't burn yourself out by mile 6 (that's probably the easiest one).
 Pacing will be tricky.
 We very much recommend you drive the last 4 miles at least once.
 The last mile will not be fun.

 You can find the course here.
 The course records are, as follows: